autowaysnet/auto-now-api-doc/docs/fr.md

 - The API requires a valid token for authentication.
 - The plaque parameter must be in the format "AB123CD" or “AA-123-BC”.
+- If you don’t require the Tecdoc k type, you can add the parameter ‘without_k_type=1’ to your request to make it faster.